 For example, turn a Styrofoam ball, tomato cage, sheet, and string lights into a light-up front porch ghost.
 Self-adhesive magnetic strips and a bag of creepy crawlies transform into magnetic spiders.
 Or use craft foam and a free template to make your own bat colony.

 Cheesecloth is a crucial material for any DIY Halloween toolkit.
 Its loose, gauzy weave is reminiscent of cobwebs and ancient, forgotten places.
 You can drape it anywhere to give your home an instant haunted house feel.
 It’s also the ideal material for making ghost decorations.

 For example, soak cheesecloth in liquid fabric starch to make freestanding cheesecloth spirits.
 Build a life-size ghost by draping cheesecloth over a DIY frame.
 Or hang it from your front porch to look like ghostly haunted draperies.

 Buying them in bulk at a big-box store or warehouse club saves a ton of money per bag.
 Plus, you never have to worry about having too many trash bags.
 You can always use them in your home or car.

 Halloween is fun because it brings out the kid in us.
 The air starts to cool, pumpkins appear on grocery store shelves, and before you know it, you’ve turned your front porch into a mad scientist’s lab.

 It’s easy to overdo it.
 But not to worry.
-No matter how much you enjoy going all out for Halloween, you don’t have to break the bank.
-A few simple tricks will keep you on track with your finances.
-And if you enjoy doing crafts and DIY projects, saving money on Halloween becomes a creative challenge that can bring even more fun to the holiday.
+No matter how much you enjoy going all-out, you don’t have to break the bank.
+A few simple tricks can help you save money this Halloween.